XarwinM/competence_estimation/README.md

 This repository contains the code for the article [Finding Competence Regions in Domain Generalization](https://openreview.net/forum?id=TSy0vuwQFN).

 The article and the repository aim to explore failure case prediction in the Domain Generalization setting.
-It is equally applicable to the Supervised Learning.
+It is equally applicable to the Supervised Learning setting.

 # Requirements and Setup #